in

 5. It resurfaced in the 19th century in Europe and North America

-Before being used by the Nazis, the symbol was resurrected in Europe and the North America.
-It started being used on the Coca-Cola bottles, boy scouts uniforms, and other groups.
-Even the US Army’s 45ht infantry division used it as their sleeve symbol during the 1920s before the Nazis made it their SS Army symbol.
+Before being used by the Nazis, the symbol was resurrected in Europe and North America.
+It started being used on Coca-Cola bottles, Boy Scouts uniforms, and other groups.
+Even the US Army’s 45th infantry division used it as their sleeve symbol during the 1920s before the Nazis made it their SS Army symbol.

 6. The Nazis poorly translated their emblem to the Swastika